 Principles of Vacuum Sputtering

-Sputtering in vacuum chamber typically has a substrate (item to the coated) on one side of the chamber, and a sputter magentron target opposite the substrate.
+Sputter Deposition in a vacuum chamber typically has a substrate (item to the coated) on one side of the chamber, and a sputter magentron target opposite the substrate.
 The vacuum chamber is evacuated and the chamber is backfilled (usually argon).
 Gas is ionized with a positive charge to create a plasma.
 Resulting ions are attracted to the negatively charged target.
 As the large argon ions hit the target material, the atoms/molecules of the target material are physically removed from the target.
 Due to the close proximity of the substrate, the removed material is sputtered material and lands on the substrate with enough energy to create a thin film, one monolayer at a time.